eserie/wax-ml/README.md

 a now-standard algorithm that dates back to the 1950s.
 After 30 years of existence, the Python ecosystem has still not integrated this algorithm into widely adopted libraries!
-Some implementations can be found in python libraries such as [python-control](https://github.com/python-control/python-control), [stats-models](https://www.statsmodels.org/stable/index.html), [SciPy Cookbook](https://scipy-cookbook.readthedocs.io/items/KalmanFiltering.html#).
+Some implementations can be found in Python libraries such as [python-control](https://github.com/python-control/python-control), [stats-models](https://www.statsmodels.org/stable/index.html), [SciPy Cookbook](https://scipy-cookbook.readthedocs.io/items/KalmanFiltering.html#).